duckietown/book-opmanual-duckiebot/src/debugging_and_troubleshooting/faq/index.md

 This FAQ page collects common roadblocks you might run into when setting up your Duckietown environment and operating your Duckiebot.

-Each symptom and resolution are also available on the pages they relate to throughout the manual along with more detailed troubleshooting on that topic.
+Each symptom and resolution are also available on the pages they relate to throughout the manual, so be sure to watch for troubleshooting tip and carefully complete checkpoints as you progress.

-If you don't find the solutions you need in this book, be sure to first search the Duckietown Stack Overflow and Slack for previous answers, then post your own question following the support guidelines on Slack.
+If you don't find the solutions you need in this book, be sure to first search the Duckietown Stack Overflow and Slack communities for previous answers, then post your own question following the support guidelines on Slack.

 (boot-faq)=
 ## FAQs: Booting your Duckiebot